 Eliminate the schools that don’t match your criteria and select a maximum of two or three schools.

-Observe the culture and the atmosphere; talk to the faculty and see how comfortable you feel.
+Talk to the owner and the faculty.
+Try to get a sense of the culture and the learning environment and see how comfortable you feel.
 Ask all the questions you have and remember that there is no need to make a decision right there and then.